-Housed at NIJ and supported by NIJ’s Forensic Technology Center of Excellence, the new working group is the product of department-sponsored listening sessions held with forensic science practitioners and stakeholders.
-The group will hold its inaugural meeting this fall, followed with biannual meetings.
+Housed at NIJ and supported by NIJ’s Forensic Technology Center of Excellence, the working group is the product of department-sponsored listening sessions held with forensic science practitioners and stakeholders.
+The group will held its inaugural meeting in the fall of 2018, followed with biannual meetings.

-- Jose Almirall, Professor, Department of Chemistry and Biochemistry and Director, Center for Advanced Research in Forensic Science, Florida International University
+- Jose Almirall, Ph.D., Professor/Director, Professor, Department of Chemistry and Biochemistry and Director, Center for Advanced Research in Forensic Science Florida International University

-- Kevin Ardoin, Laboratory Director, Acadiana Criminalistics Laboratory, Louisiana
+- Kevin Ardoin, Laboratory Director, Acadiana Criminalistics Laboratory

 - Les Barnett, Director, Center for Forensics, Information Technology and Security, University of South Alabama

-- Matthew Gamette, Laboratory System Director, Idaho State Police Forensic Services
+- Matthew Gamette, M.S., C.P.M, Laboratory System Director, Idaho State Police Forensic Services

-- Wesley P. Grose, Director, Scientific Services Bureau, Los Angeles Sheriff's Department
+- Wesley P. Grose, MFS, Director, Scientific Services Bureau Los Angeles Sheriff's Department

 - Brian Hoey, Laboratory System Director, Missouri State Highway Patrol